dapplets/dapplet-docs/docs/ex13-shared-state.md

   }
   ```

   You don't need to create the current context state in advance.
-It will be created from default state when the key will not be found in the storage.
+It will be created from the default state when the key will not be found in the storage.

 :::tip

 **Shared state** works like a key-value storage.
 Values are observable RxJS-based proxies.

-The value of the counter is observable object.
+The value of the counter is an observable object.
 To get the scalar value you have to use **value** property:

 ```typescript
 const value = state[someId].someParameter.value;
 ```

-To set the new value you have to use **next** method:
+To set the new value you have to use the **next** method:

 ```typescript
 state[someId].someParameter.next(newValue);